Skip to content

 Coming soon: Initiative-Driven Development

-The first substantial thing I’ll be publishing here is a methodology I’ve been developing called Initiative-Driven Development (IDD).
-It addresses a problem that anyone who has tried to use AI agents for large-scale development work has encountered: the agent loses coherence across sessions.
+The first substantial thing I’ll be publishing here is the methodology I mentioned above: Initiative-Driven Development (IDD).
+It’s a harness engineering methodology aimed at a specific problem anyone who has tried to use AI agents for large-scale development work has encountered: the agent loses coherence across sessions.

-You can get an AI agent to do excellent work within a single session.
-But real engineering initiatives — the kind that span weeks, touch multiple bounded contexts, and require architectural decisions — don’t fit in one session.
+You can get an AI agent to do excellent work inside a single session.
+But real engineering initiatives (the kind that span weeks, touch multiple bounded contexts, and require architectural decisions) don’t fit in one session.
 Context windows reset.
 The agent forgets what it decided yesterday.
 Work drifts from the plan.

-IDD is a context engineering methodology that solves this with a structured document hierarchy — Initiatives, Phases, Milestones, and Waves — where each level acts as a context reset boundary.
-It’s how I plan and execute everything at Artificer Digital, and it’s been genuinely transformative for the kind of multi-session AI-assisted work that most people find frustrating.
+IDD addresses this with a structured document hierarchy (Initiatives, Phases, Milestones, and Waves) where each level acts as a context reset boundary and a feedforward guide.
+It sits squarely in the harness engineering tradition: progressive disclosure, persistent planning artifacts, human review gates, and control-loop primitives at the edges.
+It’s how I plan and execute everything at Artificer Digital, and it’s been transformative for the kind of multi-session AI-assisted work that most people find frustrating.

 More on that soon.
 If you want to be notified when it drops, the best way is to follow me on LinkedIn or subscribe to The Artificer’s Grimoire.